Course navigation

 3. Claude discovers it automatically — no restart needed

-For project-scoped skills, use .claude/skills/ inside your repo root instead.
+For project-scoped skills, use .claude/skills/ in your repo root.

 1. Zip the skill folder: meeting-notes-formatter.zip